Taking of evidence

-Taking of evidence through international legal assistance is required when a witness to be heard or a document to be used as evidence in court proceedings is located abroad.
+Taking of evidence through international legal assistance is required when a witness to be heard or a document to be used as evidence in judicial proceedings is located abroad.

 As a rule, courts have three options if they wish to hear a witness:

-- The witness is summoned to appear in court proceedings in Finland
+- The witness is summoned to appear in judicial proceedings in Finland.

-- The witness is heard in a court in that country where he or she resides
+- The witness is heard in a court in that country where the person resides.

-- The witness is heard by using videoconference or telephone
+- The witness is heard by using videoconference or by telephone.

-The Ministry of Justice functions as the designated Central Authority for the purposes of several international treaties.
+The Ministry of Justice acts as the designated Central Authority for the purposes of several international treaties.
 In cases where no agreement on direct transmission has been made between the countries in question, the Central Authority is responsible for transmitting the requests for taking evidence.
-Furthermore, the Central Authority provides guidance, training and advice on the application of the agreements.
+Furthermore, the Central Authority provides guidance, training and advice on the application of the treaties.

 Relevant legislation and treaties binding on Finland

-Between the EU Member States (with the exception of Denmark), the EU Evidence Regulation (Council Regulation (EC) No 1206/2001 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters) is applied.
-Under the Evidence Regulation, a court sends the requests for taking evidence directly to the competent court in the receiving EU country.
-The EU Evidence Regulation contains detailed provisions for example on the requirements concerning languages and translations as well as on the taking of evidence by using videoconference or telephone.
+Between the EU Member States (with the exception of Denmark), the EU Evidence Regulation (Regulation (EU) 2020/1783 of the European Parliament and of the Council of 25 November 2020 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters (taking of evidence) (recast) is applied.
+Under the Evidence Regulation, a court sends a request for taking evidence directly to the competent court in the receiving EU country.
+The EU Evidence Regulation contains detailed provisions on the requirements concerning languages and translations and on the taking of evidence by telephone or by using videoconference, for example.

-The text of the Regulation, the transmitting and receiving authorities, standard forms, and other practical information are available on the European e-Justice Portal.
+The text of the Regulation, the transmitting and receiving authorities, the standard forms, and other practical information are available on the European e-Justice Portal.

-Finland has also acceded to the Hague Evidence Convention (Convention on the Taking of Evidence Abroad in Civil or Commercial Matters, Treaty Series 37/1976).
-The Convention is applied, for instance, in relation to the United States of America and Turkey.
-Under this Convention, Finnish courts transmit the requests for taking evidence abroad through the Central Authority.
+Finland has also acceded to the Hague Evidence Convention (Convention on the Taking of Evidence Abroad in Civil or Commercial Matters, Finnish Treaty Series 37/1976).
+The Convention is applied in relation to the United States of America and Türkiye, for instance.
+Under this Convention, Finnish courts transmit requests for taking evidence abroad through the Central Authority.

-The full text of the Convention, explanatory reports, a list of the Contracting States and the reservations made by them, the mandatory form, and other practical information are available on the website of the Hague Conference.
+The full text of the Convention, explanatory documents, a list of the Contracting States and the reservations made by them, the mandatory form, and other practical information are available on the website of the Hague Conference.

 Related national legislation:

-The national provisions on requesting and providing legal assistance in taking of evidence are included in the Act on international legal assistance and recognition and enforcement of judgments in civil and commercial matters (426/2015).
-This Act is, however, secondary in nature in relation to the EU law and the international agreements.
+The national provisions on requesting and providing legal assistance in taking of evidence are included in the Act on International Legal Assistance and Recognition and Enforcement of Judgments in Civil and Commercial Matters (426/2015).
+This Act is, however, secondary in nature in relation to EU law and the international treaties.

 In addition to the Act mentioned above, the provisions on evidence laid down in the Code of Judicial Procedure (4/1734) must be observed.

-The national legislation and the international treaties are available in Finlex Data Bank.
+The national legislation and the international treaties are available in the Finlex Data Bank.